KenDickey/PackageEnvironments/README.md

 'Morphic-Games-Solitaire.pck.st' asEnvironmentName.
 HierarchyBrowserWindow onClass: (MorphicGamesSolitaire @ #CardMorph)
 		       selector: #aboutToBeGrabbedBy: .

+"Environments may be nested"
+Feature require: 'Construction'.
+Environment fromFeature: 'Game'. "required by Construction" Environment fromFeature: 'Construction'.
+"Construction Environment is NOT Class Construction" (Construction @ #Construction) start.
+"Start the Construction Game"

 ````

 One can open a Class or Hierarchy Browser, add a 'self halt' breakpoint, trigger it.
 Debugger seems OK.
 ChangeSets work with added methods.